mrirecon/bart/README.md

 us it is understood that you agree to these terms and that you confirm that you hold all necessary rights yourself or have permission from the copyright holder.
-Please also add the name of the copyright holder and name and email of the author(s) to the copyright headers in all new or changed files.
+Please also add the name of the copyright holder to the copyright header in all new or changed files.